keboola/connection-docs/components/data-apps/index.md

 See [Examples](#Examples) below for usage of the Keboola Storage Python Client.

 ## Deployment and App Management

-**Warning:** Once the data app is deployed, its URL will be publicly available!
-Keboola does not provide authorization to data apps out of the box yet.
+{% include warning.html content="Once the data app is deployed, its URL will be publicly available!
+Keboola does not provide authorization to data apps out of the box yet." %}

 ### Authorization
 We recommend incorporating some sort of authorization into your app—for example, the Streamlit authenticator.
 Check out the [Streamlit authenticator tutorial](https://blog.streamlit.io/streamlit-authenticator-part-1-adding-an-authentication-component-to-your-app/) or take a look at [our example](https://github.com/KB-PS/mkt-bi-ocr/blob/master/Select_Invoices.py).